WomensCodingCircle/CodingCircleJavascript/README.md

 ## Lesson 7 Builtins
 In lesson seven you will learn about the built in objects Date and Math **Project** A website that will let a user play MASH

+## Lesson 8 Project
+In lesson eigth you will apply what you know with a longer project **Project** A website that will let a user play Hangwoman